Zehua-Chen/framework-notes/game/unity/Perforemance.md

   - Minimise the calls or use non-alloc versions
   - Some APIS accepts a `List<T>` parameter which is used to place the return values
+- Cache the result of `this.transform`, each call would invoke use the `GetComponent` method

 # General Data Structure Issues